brianom95/brianom95.github.io/_posts/2014-08-01-bucket-list.md

 74. See a Show on Broadway
 75. See the Statue of Liberty, New York
 76. <mark style="background-color: limegreen">See Niagara Falls</mark>
-77. <mark style="background-color: limegreen">Visit Alaska & Denali National Park</mark>
+77. Visit the Yukon & Drink a Sourtoe Cocktail
 78. Sleep in an Igloo
 79. <mark style="background-color: limegreen">Visit Chichen Itza, Mexico</mark>
 80. Climb Parícutin, the World's Newest Volcano, Mexico